Cheap VPS web hosts

 A decent choice for memory-hungry applications

 OVH is the third European company in our list and the only one of that trio from outside Germany.
-It is also the only firm that offers a discount when you sign up for an annual plan.
-At $6.87 (£5.20) per month for the VPS SSD 2 package, that includes local RAID, 40GB SSD space, one vCore and uniquely for this price, 4GB RAM, which is four times what Alibaba Cloud or 1&1 provides.
+At $6.87 per month (for the annual plan) for the VPS SSD 2 package, it includes local RAID-1, 40GB SSD space, one vCore and uniquely for this price, 4GB RAM, which is four times what Alibaba Cloud or Ionos provides.

 Five European data center locations are available plus one North American.
-Uptime guarantee is 99.95%, better than, say, the above 1&1 package, and OVH is good at communicating what is available in its bundles.
+Uptime guarantee is 99.95%, slight worse than, say, the Ionos package, and OVH is good at communicating what is available in its bundles.

 Unlimited traffic over a 100Mbps port is included, as is anti-DDoS protection, KVM, root access, IPv4/IPv6 IP and free ready-to-go packages like WordPress, PrestaShop or CozyCloud.

 You might also want to check out our other website hosting buying guides:

 - And we consider the merits of shared hosting vs VPS hosting here